-Some students at Siena College, at a suburb north of Albany, protested about a billboard they found offense.
-I was unaware of the controversy until the local media guru posted the response from one the local radio deejays, a guy named Chuck, with whom I was unfamiliar, on her Facebook feed:
+Some students at Siena College, in a suburb north of Albany, protested about a billboard they found offense.
+I was unaware of the controversy until the local media guru posted the response from one of the local radio deejays, a guy named Chuck, with whom I was unfamiliar, on her Facebook feed:

 I believe apathy is a dangerous thing and it’s particularly depressing when I see it so frequently exhibited by young people.
 For that reason, I actually admire the fact you are willing to take action against something you deem offensive and misguided.

 With that said, here is my unsolicited advice.
 Devote your energies to a cause that might actually make a difference in someone’s life.